-The Department of Folk Studies and Anthropology at WKU is proud to present the Pioneer Cabin Concert Series -- the best in acoustic music, presented in the intimate living room of the historic Pioneer Log Cabin on Western's campus.
+The Department of Folk Studies and Anthropology at WKU is proud to present the Pioneer Cabin Concert Series -- the best in acoustic music, presented in the intimate living room of the historic Pioneer Log Cabin on Western's campus, home to the Kentucky Folklife Program.
 The series features a varied selection of artists whose work relates to American roots music, in a setting that lends itself to interpretation as well as performance.

-We are pleased to kick off our spring seasons with an Old-Tim Music Concert Series featuring Tom Carter and Tom Sauber on Feruary 27th and Alan Jabbour and Ken Perlman on March 3rd.
+We are pleased to announce our Spring 2015 concert featuring NEA National Heritage Fellow Eddie Pennington and his son, Alonzo Pennington, on Sunday, March 1, at 4 p.m.
 Information for ordering tickets and finding the cabin are below.
-For more information on the concerts and the artists, please see Spring 2013 Schedule
+For more information on the concert and the artist, please see visit the Kentucky Folklife Program website.

 To Reserve Seats

-To reserve a seat for a concert, contact Erika Brady, series coordinator, with the following information:
+To reserve a seat for a concert, contact the organizers at email@example.com with the following information:

 1) Your name